usnistgov/OSCAL/docs/content/learn/tutorials/general/metadata.md

 ### Using Other Optional Fields

 The remainder of this tutorial will briefly cover the other optional fields inside the metadata section.
 While not required by the specification, these fields provide invaluable information, particularly around the provenance and authorship of the data contained in an OSCAL document, or to define referencable roles, locations, or parties.
 This information is declared in the metadata section, and is often passed by-reference to other parts of the OSCAL document or other OSCAL documents importing that document.
-Each field can be clicked to get additional information.
+Each field can be expanded to get additional information.

 {{< tabs XML JSON YAML >}}
 {{% tab %}}
 - [`<role>`](/reference/latest/catalog/xml-reference/#/catalog/metadata/role) - Roles define some function or purpose that is to be assigned to some entity later in the document.
-Role elements have an `id` attribute with a [NCName](/reference/datatypes/#ncname) that is used to reference the role elsewhere in the OSCAL document.
+Role elements have an `id` attribute with a [Token](/reference/datatypes/#token) that is used to reference the role elsewhere in the OSCAL document.
 A number of pre-defined roles exist in OSCAL, but differ depending on context.

   In the metadata section they are as follows: